hugonin/feedback-app/README.md

 # Feedback App
-> Feedback application for products or services built with React
+> This is a React app to leave feedback for a product or service

 ## Table of contents
 * [General info](#general-info)